wasafiri/vulcan/docs/security/README.md

 - **`baseline_policy.md`** - Comprehensive security policy document for Maryland DoIT compliance
 - **`authentication_system.md`** - Technical documentation of the current authentication and 2FA system

+## Recent Updates

+- **2025-05-31**: PII encryption implementation completed using Rails ActiveRecord Encryption for all sensitive database columns

 ## Purpose

 These documents define and document the security posture of the Mat Vulcan application.
 They are actively maintained and referenced during: